nickteff/dbt-dw/docs/part07-consume-model.md

 }
 ```

+In Power BI, for example, you can define relationships in the model view:

+1. Import your fact and dimension tables.
+2. In the "Model" view, drag the key fields to create relationships between tables.
+3. Set the cardinality (e.g., Many to One) and cross-filter direction as needed.

+Power BI will then use these relationships to automatically generate correct joins when creating visualizations.

-If your BI tool doesn’t have a semantic layer that supports relationships, then you will have to reflect that relationship by creating a One Big Table (OBT) that joins the fact table against all of its dimension tables.
+If your BI tool doesn't have a semantic layer that supports relationships, then you will have to reflect that relationship by creating a One Big Table (OBT) that joins the fact table against all of its dimension tables.

 ```sql
 with f_sales as (